SCNickF1227/x264-stability-test/README.md

 ### **Interactive Input**

-Users are guided through the setup process with intuitive prompts to specify critical inputs such as maximum thread count and log file naming, ensuring a user-friendly experience.
+Users are guided through the setup process with intuitive prompts to specify critical inputs such as maximum thread count and log file naming, ensuring a user-friendly experience.<br>
-:large_blue_diamond: No More Detailed and still easir to use.
+:large_blue_diamond: Now More Detailed and still easier to use.

 ### **Version Display**